Pepe-57/LinuxCalc/readme.md

 # LinuxCalc
 LinuxCalc is simple terminal based calculator for Linux.
 ## How to install
+Copy the code from bellow and paste it to terminal.
 ```
 git clone https://github.com/Pepe-57/LinuxCalc.git
 cd LinuxCalc